nspsck/STM32F411CEU6_BlackPill_Micropython/README.md

 There are 2 versions of Firmware provided, one for the 8MB version and one for the regular version.
 Both can be found in the `firmware` folder.
 Both in `.dfu` and `.hex` format.

 The 8MB version lets you use the 8MB spi storage to store your codes while the regular version offers 47KB flash storage (or 63KB if you were using `Lfs2`) for your codes.
 The trade off is that you lose `SPI1`.
+Also, the 8MB version provides 12KB more RAM.
+The 8MB version can be directly used on a board with 16MB SPI-flash.
+(I do not understand why, but it works, magic.
+And by works I mean, it reports a 16MB flash.)

 The pins/features-configurations are final, changes will only be done when forced by Micropython updates.